dshvimer/elixir_api_gateway/README.md

 ## Quickstart

-Run `docker-compose run mix deps.get` to setup the server.
+Run `docker-compose run app mix deps.get` to setup the server.

-Run `docker-compose run mix do ecto.create, ecto.migrate` to bootstrap the database
+Run `docker-compose run app mix do ecto.create, ecto.migrate` to bootstrap the database

 Run `docker-compose up` to start the server.
 Dashboard serves on port 4000.
 Gateway on port 4001